09 Jul The No-Nonsense Nurturer Leader: Behaviors for Transformational School Leadership

 - Solicits voice and perspective

 “Everything good in leadership begins with humility” (Rockwell, 2018).
-Humility is a practice, not an event or activity.
+Humility is not an event or activity.
+Humility is a practice – it is habitual.
 As the leader of any organization, it can sometimes be a challenge to leave pride, and even arrogance, at the door.
 Leadership carries a delicate responsibility of confidence, assertion, and strength, while balancing it with a true sincerity of a humble mindset.
-When one leads with humility, they admit their mistakes and the need to gather opinions.
+When one leads with humility, they admit their mistakes and gather opinions.
 They are willing to do the things they ask others to do.
-Humility enables leaders to learn and grow while building relationships and credibility.
+Humility enables leaders to learn and grow while building relationships, credibility, and trust.
 Credibility is built, not through having all the answers, but by knowing when to ask for help and support.
-By modeling humility, others are encouraged to take on a similar mindset.
+Trust is built by following through on your commitments and humanizing those you work with and yourself.
+By modeling humility, others are encouraged to take on similar mindsets.

 - Share the limelight: Allow others to lead and be celebrated for team accomplishments.

-- Own your failures: If you make a mistake, own it out loud and note how you will change future behaviors.
+- Own your failures: If you make a mistake, own it, and identify and model for your team how you will adjust future behaviors.

 Sets High Expectations